asaarashi/yii2-grid-view-state/README.md

 ]);
 ```
 ### Step 3
+Update app\model\ModelSearch.php
-Update your ClassSearch model to get the params which is merged with GridView state params and GET query params, and then set it to filter model and `DataProvider`.
+to get the params which is merged with GridView state params and GET query params, and then set it to filter model and `DataProvider`.
 ```php
 // DataProvider
 $dataProvider = new ActiveDataProvider([